cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ⁃
 RADIUS does work with EAP.
   - However, alternatives make it easier to extend the use of EAP.
-To ensure credentials are encrpted in transit when use RADIUS se rver for SSO.
+To ensure credentials are encryptedin transit when use RADIUS se rver for SSO.
   - Public key and private key.
 The major difficulty with a single-server RADIUS environment is that the entire network may refuse connections, if the server malfunctions.
 Many RADIUS systems allow multiple servers to be used to increase reliability.